 This matter is before the court on its initial review of plaintiffs' pro se complaint and application for leave to proceed in forma pauperis ("IFP").
 Plaintiff, Vicky Monroe-Ricks, brings this action on behalf of herself and her son, "Mr. Monroe," who is currently incarcerated at the Federal Correctional Institution located in Cumberland, Maryland ("FCI Cumberland").
 See Compl., ECF No. 1, at 1-2.
-She has filed suit against the United States Attorneys for the District of Columbia, the United States Department of Justice and "United States Attorney Generals/Past and Present," and the District of Columbia Government and "Mayors/Past and Present."
+She has filed suit against the United States Attorneys for the District of Columbia, the United States Department of Justice, the District of Columbia Government and its Mayor, and the Court Services and Offender Supervision Agency for the District of Columbia ("CSOSA").
 Id. at 2-3.
-The complaint raises broad allegations that defendants violated her son's Fourth Amendment protection against unreasonable searches and seizures, though the specific alleged wrongful actions are unclear.
-See id. at 3-4.
-Ms. Monroe-Ricks vaguely states that, from approximately 2011 to 2019, defendants have acted "above the law" and have "flip[ped] on" Mr. Monroe by allegedly allowing unspecified "unreasonable searches and seizures" by the Metro Police, and then by further failing to "investigate" and "take corrective action."
-See id. at 4.
-The complaint mainly points to Ms. Monroe-Ricks's general discontent with defendants' pursuit of various criminal charges and ensuing litigation against her son, which she believes constitutes harassment and malicious prosecution.
+She alleges that Mr. Monroe was arrested in the District of Columbia on January 13, 2021, based on a warrant issued by his probation officer "under the authority of CSOSA."
+Id. at 4.
+The specific alleged wrongful actions are unclear; the complaint mainly points to Ms. Monroe-Ricks's general discontent with her son's prior arrests and with the terms and requirements of his probation.
 See id. at 4-5.
-She seeks \$500,000 in damages.
+She broadly alleges that defendants have "overreached" their authority and continually and excessively harassed Mr. Monroe in pursuing these criminal actions, thus violating his constitutional rights.
+See id.
+She demands \$750,000 in damages.
 Id. at 5.

 First, Ms. Monroe-Ricks has not complied with the requirement of the Local Rules of this court that a plaintiff "filing pro se in forma pauperis must provide in the [complaint's] caption the name and full residence address or official address of each party."
 LCvR 5.1(c)(1).
-She has failed to provide this information for some of the defendants, and also for herself and for her son, who is only identified as "Mr. Monroe."
+She has failed to provide this information for some of the intended defendants, and most importantly, she fails to provide this required information for her son, who is only identified as "Mr. Monroe."
 This is insufficient.

 Second, Ms. Monroe-Ricks has filed a joint IFP application on behalf of herself and her son, and has conflated both of their financial circumstances, which she may not do.
 As a general rule, a pro se litigant can represent only himself or herself in federal court.
 See 28 U.S.C. § 1654 ("In all courts of the United States the parties may plead and conduct their own cases personally or by counsel[.]"); Georgiades v.
 Martin-Trigona, 729 F.2d 831, 834 (D.C.
 Cir.
 1984) (same); U.S. ex rel.
 Rockefeller v.
 Westinghouse Elec.
 Co., 274 F. Supp.
 2d 10, 16 (D.D.C.
 2003) (same), affd sub nom.
 Rockefeller ex rel.
 U.S. v.
 Washington TRU Solutions LLC, No. 03-7120, 2004 WL 180264 (D.C.
 Cir.
 Jan.
 21, 2004).
 This requirement includes the submission of separate and individually executed IFP applications.
 See generally, 28 U.S.C. §§ 1915, 1915A.
-While a custodial parent or legal guardian may, under specific circumstances, sue on behalf of their child as next friend, Mr. Monroe appears to be an adult; while Ms. Monroe-Ricks mentions in passing that her son is "disable[d]," see id. at 5, she has not explained what that means, and has neither established that he is incompetent or otherwise unable to file suit for himself, nor that she has the formal legal authority to file for him.
+While a custodial parent or legal guardian may, under specific circumstances, sue on behalf of their child as next friend, Mr. Monroe appears to be an adult; there is no indication that he is legally unable to file this suit on his own behalf and Ms. Monroe-Ricks has not otherwise established that she has the formal legal authority to file for him.
 See Whitmore v.
 Arkansas, 495 U.S. 149, 163-64 (1990); King v.
 District of Columbia, 878 F. Supp.
 2d 8, 12 (D.D.C.
 2012) (citation omitted).